 Is Electronic Surveillance Out of Control?

-Siobhan Gorman - Wall Street Journal - @Gorman_Siobhan, Adam Schiff - U.S. Democratic Representative and chairman of the House Intelligence Committee - @RepAdamSchiff, Steven Bradbury - Dechert - @dechertllp, James Bamford - journalist and author - @WashAuthor, Ashkan Soltani - independent researcher and consultant - @ashk4n
+Siobhan Gorman - Wall Street Journal - @Gorman_Siobhan, Adam Schiff - Democratic Congressman from Burbank, and chair of the House Intelligence Committee - @RepAdamSchiff, Steven Bradbury - Dechert - @dechertllp, James Bamford - journalist and author - @WashAuthor, Ashkan Soltani - independent researcher and consultant - @ashk4n